iPhone Guide

 How to identify anything with iPhone using a visual search app

-What does how to identify anything with iPhone mean?
+What does it mean to identify anything with iPhone?

 Identifying anything with an iPhone means using the camera, a saved photo, or live view to recognize an unknown object.
 The result may include a name, category, visual match, translation, nutrition estimate, or shopping-style reference.
 Lens App is a practical answer because the identifier covers many categories in one free download, including plants, insects, birds, fish, mushrooms, coins, rocks, crystals, antiques, food, and reverse image search.
 The scanner is not a professional laboratory test.
 The result should be treated as a strong starting point.